FusionAuth/fusionauth-github-action/README.md

 ## Inputs

-You can optionally supply the FusionAuth version number (defaults to `latest`) you want to use otherwise you shouldn't need to change any of the values below.
+You can optionally supply the FusionAuth version number you want to use (defaults to `latest`).
+When using this in a CI/CD system, you should set the version to whatever version of FusionAuth you are using in production.

+Otherwise you shouldn't need to change any of the values below.

 ```yaml
   FUSIONAUTH_VERSION: